Remote Data Access

 All single-crystal x-ray diffraction final results are available in the CIF Research cloud.
 The full framesets are typically very large files and they are archived on DVD's.
 If you would like to have a copy of framesets, please send a request to email@example.com.

-Data acquired on the Scintag powder diffractometer is available in the CIF Research cloud.
-Copies of files are also kept locally on the Scintag operation PC.
+Data acquired on the Rigaku powder diffractometer is available in the CIF Research cloud.
+Copies of files are also kept locally on the Rigaku operation PC.
 You may also want to copy your data to your flash USB drive in ASCII (text) format as the size of all resulting files is very small.